Step-by-step Guide: Adding Progress Bars in Notion for Efficient Task Management

 Step 3: Define the Progress Bar Formula

-With the progress bar property in place, define the formula that calculates the progress.
-The formula will depend on your database's structure.
-For example, to calculate task completion percentage, you might use:
+With your progress bar property in place, define a formula that calculates progress.
+The formula will depend on your database structure.
+For example, for a simple task completion percentage, use:

 prop("Tasks Completed") / prop("Total Tasks") * 100